 – Visitor to Our SG Heritage Plan travelling exhibition

-Our culture covers our intangible cultural heritage, which comprises the traditions, rituals, crafts, expressions, knowledge, skills that we practice and pass on from generation to generation.
-As they are part of our living everyday heritage, it is important that we document and safeguard them for future generations.
+Our cultures cover our intangible cultural heritage, which comprise the traditions, rituals, crafts, expressions, knowledge and skills that we practise and pass on from generation to generation.
+As it is part of our living, everyday heritage, it is important that we document and safeguard it for future generations.

-Safeguarding intangible cultural heritage does not just mean documenting and researching these practices, but also transferring knowledge and skills to the next generation.
-Thus, safeguarding efforts could include public education and outreach programmes that increase our awareness and appreciation of our intangible cultural heritage.
+Safeguarding intangible cultural heritage does not just mean merely documenting and conducting research on practices, rituals, festivals, crafts, art forms, etc., but also transferring the knowledge and skills critical to these elements to the next generation.
+These safeguarding efforts include public education and outreach programmes that increase the awareness and appreciation of our intangible cultural heritage.

 What will Our SG Heritage Plan do?

-We will introduce a new scheme to recognise intangible cultural heritage practitioners who are dedicated to promoting and transmitting different aspects of Singapore’s intangible cultural heritage.
-The practitioners recognised under the scheme will work with NHB to increase public awareness and focus on transmitting their skills and knowledge to the next generation of practitioners.
+We will introduce a new scheme to recognise intangible cultural heritage practitioners who are dedicated to promoting and transmitting Singapore’s intangible cultural heritage.
+We will work with the practitioners recognised under the scheme to increase public awareness and transmit their skills and knowledge to the next generation of practitioners.